 The intergenerational community-based oral history project will: 1) provide experiential training in the ethics and praxis of conducting, preserving, and sharing oral histories; 2) create opportunities for student/elder partners to discuss the relationship between the Congo tradition as represented in their lived experiences and as represented and analyzed in scholarly research; 3) offer a platform and format for community members to enter into dialogue with existing research through Digital Portobelo’s social media tools; 4) provide the methodological tools necessary for each pair to conceptualize and conduct two oral history projects—one initiated by the student and the other by the elder; 5) work with participants to incorporate artifacts from their personal and communal archives into their projects as part of their process.

 The products of phase two will reflect the digital projects created through the community-based intergenerational oral history initiative.
-Participants will work with team members and I to collaboratively edit, transcribe, and curate these digital project.
-We plan to shared them with the community through two performative presentations: one at the middle school in Portobelo an audience of students and faculty members and another at La Casa de La Cultura Congo for an audience of local community members.
+Participants will work with team members and I to collaboratively edit, transcribe, and curate these digital projects.
+We plan to share them with the community through two performative presentations: one at the middle school in Portobelo an audience of students and faculty members and another at La Casa de La Cultura Congo for an audience of local community members.
 The material will be processed and uploaded to the Digital Portobelo website for global engagement.

 As an ever unfinished and evolving practice, Alexander Craft and her team will continue to incorporate additional interviews, videos, and archival material into Digital Portobelo as well as refine the site for optimal use.